 - Click OK.

-If you go to Print Preview, you will see the cell lines in the Cue column (1) do not display and you have a summary area (3) at the bottom.
-I intentionally added 1″ before the table as it makes it easier if you need to adjust the position or add a description.
+If you go to Print Preview, you will see the cell lines in the Cue column (1) do not display, and you have a Summary area (3) at the bottom.
+I intentionally added 1″ before the table, making it easier to adjust the position or add a description.
 At this stage, you can change the dimensions to meet your needs.

 - From the File menu, select Save As.

-- In the Save As dialog, navigate to your Templates folder.
-This will vary based on your profile.
-As example, mine is:
+- In the Save As dialog, change the file type to Word Template (*.dotx).
+This should navigate to your Templates folder.
+The folder location will vary based on your profile and software version.
+For example, on my Microsoft 365 edition, the folder path is:

 C:\Users\Anne\AppData\Roaming\Microsoft\Templates